KiseKloset/DM-VTON/README.md

   <img src="https://raw.githubusercontent.com/KiseKloset/DM-VTON/assets/promotion.png" width="35%"><br>

-  This is official pytorch implementation of [DM-VTON: Distilled Mobile Real-time Virtual Try-On](https://arxiv.org/abs/2308.13798).
+  This is the official pytorch implementation of [DM-VTON: Distilled Mobile Real-time Virtual Try-On](https://arxiv.org/abs/2308.13798).
 DM-VTON is designed to be fast, lightweight, while maintaining the quality of the try-on image.
 It can achieve 40 frames per second on a single Nvidia Tesla T4 GPU and only take up 37 MB of memory.

   <img src="https://raw.githubusercontent.com/KiseKloset/DM-VTON/assets/model_diagram.png" class="left" width='100%'>